minprog/programming-1/40 Understanding/10 Hardware/10 problem set.md

 10. What do all binary numbers ending in 1 have in common?

-11. What’s the largest (positive) number we can represent with 16 bits?
+11. What's the largest (positive) number we can represent with 16 bits?
 How about 32 bits?
-Give your answers as decimal numbers, and don’t worry about taking negative numbers into account!
+Give your answers as decimal numbers, and don't worry about taking negative numbers into account!

-12. We’ve seen that decimal uses ten different digits and binary uses two different digits.
+12. We've seen that decimal uses ten different digits and binary uses two different digits.
 The octal system instead uses eight different digits, but works in exactly the same way.
 What is the decimal value of the octal number 0644?
 How about 0755?